-For the second part of the experiment we performed tensile testing.
-Tensile testing was performed using the Tinius Olsen tensile tester.
-We place the sample between two grips of the machine.
+We performed tensile testingusing the Tinius Olsen tensile tester.
+We placed each sample between two grips of the machine.
 One grip remains stationary while the other one moves in the upward vertical direction.
 The concept here is to impart tension on the sample until it breaks.
 Different materials exhibit different mechanical properties.
 Materials that tend to extend a lot, exhibit ‘elastomeric’ stress-strain behavior.
 Materials that have a moderate extension show ‘plastic’ stress strain behavior, while materials that resist any form of extension, exhibit brittle behavior, that is, they are hard and stiff but crack when subjected to tensile forces.
-We used six different samples.
-They were Nylon 6, Polypropylene (PP), Polymethyl methacrylate (PMMA), Polycarbonate (PC), Polyvinyl chloride (PVC) and High Impact Polystyrene (HIPS).
-The physical dimensions of the six samples were taken by a dial caliper and results represented in millimeters (mm) of length.
+We used six polymers: nylon 6, polypropylene (PP), polymethyl methacrylate (PMMA), polycarbonate (PC), polyvinyl chloride (PVC) and high impact polystyrene (HIPS).
+The physical dimensions of the six samples were measured with caliper.
 We then repeated the measurements after the samples had been subjected to tensile testing.

 Result:-

 Figure 1.
-Impact Energy vs. Temperature of HIPS.
-Error Bars Indicate Range of Three Measurement
+Impact energy of HIPS vs. temperature.
+Error bars indicate range of three measurements.

 Figure 2.
 Engineering stress-engineering strain curve for each specimen tested.